mrrusof/snippets/java/oca8/ch4/README.md

 On instantiation.

+1. Initialize superclass.
+2. Static variable declarations and static initializers in the order they appear in the file.
-3. instance variable declarations and instance initializers int the order they appear in the file.
+3. Instance variable declarations and instance initializers int the order they appear in the file.
 4. Constructor

 Example: